neodsp/fft-convolver/README.md

-# RustFFTConvolver
+# fft-convolver

-Clone of HiFi-LoFi/FFTConvolver in pure rust.
+Port of HiFi-LoFi/FFTConvolver to pure rust.

 - Highly efficient convolution of audio data (e.g. for usage in real-time convolution reverbs etc.).
 - Partitioned convolution algorithm (using uniform block sizes).